Alecrim/AlecrimAsyncKit/README.md

 }
 ```

-The difference between a failable task and a non-failable task when running them using `runTask` is that a non-failable does not have the `error` parameter in its `runTask` completion handler closure.
+The difference between a failable task and a non-failable task is that a non-failable does not have the `error` parameter in its `didFinish` closure.
+Also a failable task has also a `didCancel` method (note that the `didFinish` will be called too even if the task was cancelled).

 ### Considerations